Read Before You Buy: Salomon Quest 4D Female Hiking Boots Gear Review

 Some links in this post contain affiliate links, meaning if you purchase an item, I receive a small commission at no extra cost to you.
 Thank you for your support.

 What kind of hiking footwear should you choose?

 There are folks out there who prefer hiking in light and low hiking shoes rather than the more sturdy hiking boots.
 Some love to fly through the trails in trail runners.

-I’m all for the traditional hiking boots.
+I’m all for the traditional hiking boots but with ultralight update.
 There are a number of factors you should consider when making your decision.

 My happy face after completing the West Highland Way trail.
 In my Salomons of course!

 First of all: the weight you carry.
 The more your backpack weighs the sturdier and more supportive your footwear needs to be.

 I carry a lot on my back so I do not even think about switching to any low hiking shoes (all the more so trail runners) when hiking long-distance hikes.

 But I do own very good hiking shoes - Salomon Ellipse gtx and trail runners by Merrell All out Terra – for easy day hikes in non-challenging terrain with basically no extra weight to carry.